AnshuK23/Fake-News-Detection/README.md

         │
         ├── tasks          <- Master folder for all individual task folders │
-        ├── visualizations <- Code and Visualization dashboards generated for the project │
         └── results        <- Folder to store Final analysis and modelling results and code.
 --------